faljse/ar4/README.md

 * Generate .m3u playlists from metadata for each show
 * ORF Broadcast API Version 5.0
 * .mp3 files contain the complete download, while .part files are used during the download
+* No state files.
+Every file is checked for presence and re-downloaded if missing
+* Can be interrupted at any time.

 # How it works
 * Step 1: Download all Metadata (Using One connection per station)